 - For the purpose of CSTEP, individuals historically underrepresented in the scientific, technical, health related, and licensed professions are African American, Hispanic/Latino, American Indian or Alaskan Natives.

-- For the purpose of CSTEP, a student is economically disadvantaged if he or she meets the eligibility requirements described in the Income Eligibility Guidelines.
+- For the purpose of CSTEP, a student is economically disadvantaged if he or she meets the eligibility requirements as described in the CCAPP Application.